 This bread pudding was a request from a pregnant friend who was having very specific cravings!
 A homemade caramel sauce is the base for the custard, which is both flavored and thickened by pumpkin puree.
 And of course, lots of warm pumpkin pie spice make this the ultimate autumn dessert (pro tip: it also makes a great breakfast treat with coffee).
-By Sarah Holden for Food Network Kitchen.

 Preheat the oven to 325 degrees F. Spray a 9-by-13-inch baking dish with cooking spray.